Back to Resources

 Here’s what’s needed to begin the application process:

-Walmart’s Business Requirements
+What are Walmart’s Business Requirements?

 If you know Amazon’s FBA or Fulfillment by Amazon platform, Walmart’s WFS (Walmart Fulfillment Services) will feel very familiar.